flatpickles/sketchbook-legacy/README.md

 ## To do

+-   Allow opting into print presentation for full-screen sketches
 -   Make this a SvelteKit project & rebuild with TypeScript
 -   No defaults?
 Just presets?
 -   Move things to $lib folder (Sketch.js, etc)